The Results are In.

 More detailed analyses of the following topics have already been released

-- Fandom full of MOGI: on the high percentage of LGBTQA fans, including numbers from general population censuses and past fandom surveys.
+- Fandom Full of MOGI: blog post on the high percentage of LGBTQA fans, including numbers from general population censuses and past fandom surveys.

-- Race and Ethnicity: the results of the survey on this demographics question (response to an ask)
+- Race and Ethnicity: blog post on the results of the survey on this demographics question (response to an ask)

 About the survey